IChylewski/Ravenous_Project_CA-5/README.md

 # Ravenous App - First project created using REACT

-> Finds and sorts businesses using YELP API
+> Finds and sorts businesses using YELP API.
+>
-> Allows to click on address and redirect to GoogleMaps
+> Allows to click on address and redirect to GoogleMaps.
+>
 > Allows to click on restaurant's image and redirect to its YELP website

 ## Table of Content